top of page

 In May 2024, during National Postpartum Awareness Week, advocates once again turned out to mobilize the stillbirth and maternal mortality communities to push together for change.
 A new bill, A9635, was introduced by Assemblymember Stacey Pheffer Amato with revised language and a new Sponsor in the Senate: Senator Shelley Mayer.
 (Senator Kennedy was elected in an April 2024 special election to the 118th United States Congress.)

-Advocates are hopeful that "the third time's the charm" in getting this crucial piece of legislation over the finish line to protect the lives of stillbirth birthing parents in New York and lay the groundwork for future federal legislation to ensure this dangerous oversight is never encoded into U.S. law again.
+Getting this crucial piece of legislation over the finish line will protect the lives of stillbirth birthing parents in New York and lay the groundwork for future federal legislation to ensure this dangerous oversight is never encoded into U.S. law again.

 -----